Updated: Oct 17, 2021

 At any given time, whenever I am working in the recording studio or driving my truck, I'm also connected to a radio network that gives me access to most law enforcement and emergency services communications in real time.
 A short study of the local police "10-codes" used on their communications bands allows me to avoid traffic accidents, speed traps and other undesirable local goings-on as well as getting the inside scoop on what's happening in my town and county on an ordinary day (it would blow your mind how many strange, violent and just downright weird things your neighbors are up to) as well as being a direct information network during any kind of emergency.
 As they say: "Knowledge is power."

 Base station: 50w anytone 5888uv transceiver connected with 75' low loss coax to a Tram 1480 5/8 wave Dual Band collinear antenna / and 5 Element YAGI directional on rotor control at approx 200' above sea level.

-HF: Yaesu FT 817 QRP Rig (with 35w amplifier) connected to DIY 10 and 20 meter wire dipoles.
+HF: Yaesu FT 817 QRP Rig (with 35w amplifier and auto tuner) connected to DIY 10 and 20 meter wire dipoles.

 Base station GMRS radios for local mountain activities, contesting and TEOTWAKI